Wait, it took you six and a half years to graduate from college? Even if you did attend college tuition-free, that is still a long time!

 After three months of living at home, I moved into a duplex with three other guys.
 The next several months included a lot of late nights, money blown at bars, and trying to find my way in life.
 Right before my 5th year in college, I had broken up with my girlfriend of three years, so the wounds were still fresh from that experience.

 See related article: Money Advice for Recent College Graduates

 After months of failed interviews and no direction, I explored graduate school options.
 I didn’t want to move to a different city, so my options were limited.

 I had narrowed my list of grad school programs down to 3 or 4.
 Economics and finance classes were what I enjoyed most in undergrad, and I wanted to continue down that path in graduate school.

 The internship ended up working out.
 It paid $800 a month plus tuition.
 Even though we weren’t supposed to work another job, I still bartended once or twice on the weekends, making another $200 or so weekly.
-Life was simpler then and I had no issue fully supporting myself on about $1,500 income per month.
+Life was simpler then, and I had no issue fully supporting myself on about $1,500 monthly income.